NCAS-CMS/cfdm/docs/source/tutorial.rst

-To change this so that the "time" dimension coordinate construct is written as a CF-netCDF size one coordinate variable, the field construct's data must be expanded to span the corresponding size one domain axis construct, by using the `~Field.expand_dims` method of the field construct:
+To change this so that the "time" dimension coordinate construct is written as a CF-netCDF size one coordinate variable, the field construct's data must be expanded to span the corresponding size one domain axis construct, by using the `~Field.insert_dimension` method of the field construct:

 .. code-block:: python
    :caption: TODO